Kent County Cricket Club: Recent history

 After no trophies during the 1980s, Kent won the 1995 Axa Equity & Law League and the 2001 Norwich Union League.
 In August 2007, the side won the Twenty20 Cup for the first time, defeating Sussex in the semi-finals, with captain Rob Key scoring 68 not out.
 In the final they defeated Gloucestershire in a see-saw game where in the final over, chasing 148, they required 13 runs, winning with three balls to spare.
 Matthew Walker top scored for Kent in the final with 45 runs while Darren Stevens scored 30 not out from 21 balls, including hitting the winning runs.
 Earlier in the final, Ryan McLaren took a hat-trick.

-In 2008, the county were relegated from to the Second Division of the County Championship for the first time.
+In 2008, the county were relegated to the Second Division of the County Championship for the first time.
 They won the Division in the 2009 season, but were relegated again at the end of the 2010 season and played in the division until 2018, with a best finish of second in 2016, failing to be promoted only due to a restructuring of the divisional system.

 In November 2016, Kent accepted an invitation from the West Indies Cricket Board to compete in the 2016–17 Regional Super50 domestic List A tournament in January and February 2017.
 This was the first time that any English county side had competed in an overseas domestic competition.
 The invitation was partly due to the influence of former West Indian captain Jimmy Adams who had, until September 2016, been Kent's Head Coach and was followed by an invitation to take part in the competition again in 2018.

 Kent were promoted to Division 1 at the end of the 2018 season, having finished second in Division 2 and retained their place in the top division in 2019.
 In 2021 the team won their first trophy for 14 years, beating Somerset in the T20 Blast final.
+The following season they were victorious in the domestic List A competition, beating Lancashire to win the 2022 One-Day Cup.